monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(1) Create a new wallet:** Start the procedure to make a new wallet.
 Choose this option if this is your first time using Monero.
 **(2) Restore wallet from keys or mnemonic seed:** Click here if you want to recover a pre-existing wallet using the mnemonic seed or the keys.
 **(3) Open a wallet from file:** Choose this option to select a pre-existing wallet from your files with the extension `.keys`.
-**(4) Testnet:** Check this box if you would like to use a developers network instead of the main network.
+**(4) Testnet:** Check this box if you would like to use a development network instead of the main network.
 Testnet is designed to let developers test new features that are not available on Mainnet or Stagenet.
 **(5) Stagenet:** Check this box if you would like to use a network for staging instead of the main network.
 Stagenet mimics the features of Mainnet and is designed to let end users test Monero without the risk of losing funds.

 ## 2.1.
 Create new wallet